Fact-checked

 • Tuberculous meningitis or focal encephalitis

-Kaposi's sarcoma, non-Hodgkin's lymphoma, cervical cancer are AIDS-indicator tumors in HIV-infected patients.
-Other tumors: Hodgkin's lymphoma (especially mixed-cell and lymphopenic subtypes), primary CNS lymphoma, anal cancer, testicular cancer, melanoma and other skin tumors, lung cancer occur more frequently and are more severe.
+Kaposi's sarcoma, non-Hodgkin's lymphoma, cervical cancer are AIDS-indicating neoplasms in HIV-infected patients.
+Other tumors: Hodgkin's lymphoma (especially mixed-cell and lymphopenic subtypes), primary CNS lymphoma, anal cancer, testicular cancer, melanoma and other skin tumors, lung cancer are more common and are characterized by a more severe course.
 Leiomyosarcoma is a rare complication of HIV infection in children.

-The incidence of non-Hodgkin's lymphoma in HIV-infected patients increases 50 to 200 times.
-Most of them are B-cell aggressive histologically highly differentiated lymphomas.
-In this disease, extranodal structures such as red bone marrow, gastrointestinal tract and other organs that are rarely affected by non-HIV-associated non-Hodgkin's lymphoma are involved in the process, the central nervous system and the body cavity (pleural, pericardial and abdominal).
+The incidence of non-Hodgkin's lymphoma in HIV-infected patients increases 50-200 times.
+Most of these are B-cell aggressive histologically highly differentiated lymphomas.
+In this disease, extranodal structures such as the red bone marrow, gastrointestinal tract and other organs that are rarely affected in non-HIV-associated non-Hodgkin's lymphoma are involved in the process - the central nervous system and body cavities (pleural, pericardial and abdominal).

-Typically, the disease manifests itself by a rapid increase in lymph nodes or extranodal formations or systemic manifestations, such as weight loss, night sweats and fever.
-Diagnosis is established by biopsy with histological and immunochemical examination of tumor cells.
-Abnormal lymphocytes in the blood or unexplained cytopenia indicate the involvement of the red marrow in the process and require a biopsy.
-Determining the stage of the tumor may require the study of CSF, as well as CT or MRI of the chest, abdominal cavity and all other localizations where a tumor is suspected.
-The prognosis is poor for CD4 + lymphocytes <100 cells / μl, age over 35 years, poor functional state, red bone marrow affection, opportunistic infections in the history and highly differentiated histological subtype of lymphoma.
+The disease usually presents with rapid enlargement of lymph nodes or extranodal masses or systemic manifestations such as weight loss, night sweats, and fever.
+Diagnosis is by biopsy with histologic and immunochemical examination of tumor cells.
+Abnormal lymphocytes in the blood or unexplained cytopenias indicate bone marrow involvement and require bone marrow biopsy.
+Tumor staging may require CSF examination and CT or MRI of the chest, abdomen, and any other suspected tumor sites.
+Prognosis is poor with CD4+ lymphocyte count <100 cells/μL, age over 35 years, poor functional status, bone marrow involvement, history of opportunistic infections, and well-differentiated histologic subtype of lymphoma.

-Non-Hodgkin's lymphoma is treated with systemic polychemotherapy (cyclophosphamide, doxorubicin, vincristine and prednisolone), usually in combination with antiretroviral drugs, blood growth factors, prophylactic antibiotics and antifungal agents.
-Therapy may be limited to the development of severe myelosuppression, especially when a combination of myelosuppressive antitumor drugs and antiretroviral drugs is used.
-Another possible option is the use of intravenously anti-CD20 monoclonal antibodies (rituximab), which are effective in treating non-Hodgkin's lymphoma in patients without HIV infection.
-Radiation therapy reduces the size of large tumors and reduces pain and bleeding probability.
+Non-Hodgkin lymphoma is treated with systemic polychemotherapy (cyclophosphamide, doxorubicin, vincristine, and prednisolone), usually in combination with antiretroviral drugs, blood growth factors, prophylactic antibiotics, and antifungals.
+Therapy may be limited by the development of severe myelosuppression, especially when a combination of myelosuppressive antineoplastic and antiretroviral drugs is used.
+Another possible treatment option is the use of intravenous anti-CD20 monoclonal antibodies (rituximab), which are effective in the treatment of non-Hodgkin lymphoma in patients without HIV infection.
+Radiation therapy shrinks large tumors and reduces pain and bleeding.

-Primary CNS lymphomas develop in HIV-infected patients at a higher frequency than in the general population.
-The tumor consists of moderately and highly differentiated malignant B cells derived from CNS tissue.
-It is manifested by the following symptoms: headache, epileptic seizures, neurological defects (paralysis of the cranial nerves), change in mental status.
+Primary CNS lymphomas develop in HIV-infected patients with a higher frequency than in the general population.
+The tumor consists of moderately and highly differentiated malignant B cells originating from CNS tissue.
+It manifests itself with the following symptoms: headache, epileptic seizures, neurological defects (paralysis of cranial nerves), changes in mental status.

-Urgent therapy includes the prevention of cerebral edema and radiation therapy of the brain.
-A tumor is usually sensitive to radiation therapy, but the average life expectancy does not exceed 6 months.
-The role of anti-tumor chemotherapy is unknown.
-Life expectancy increases with the use of HAART.
+Acute therapy includes prevention of cerebral edema and radiation therapy of the brain.
+The tumor is usually sensitive to radiation therapy, but the average survival time does not exceed 6 months.
+The role of antitumor chemotherapy is unknown.
+Life expectancy is increased with the use of HAART.

 Cervical cancer

 Cervical cancer in HIV-infected patients is difficult to treat.
-In HIV-infected women, the incidence of human papillomavirus is increased, the persistence of its oncogenic subtypes (types 16, 18, 31, 33, 35 and 39), as well as intraepithelial dysplasia of the cervix (60%), but they do not a significant increase in the incidence of cervical cancer.
-Cervical cancer in these women is more severe, more difficult to treat and has a higher incidence of relapse after recovery.
-The commonly recognized risk factors for HIV-infected patients are: infection with human papillomavirus subtypes 16 or 18, the number of CD4 + lymphocytes <200 cells / μl, age over 34 years.
-HIV infection does not worsen the course of VIDM and cervical cancer.
-To control the progression of the process it is important to often take smears on Papanicolaou.
-Carrying out HAART can cause the cessation of papillomavirus infection, regression of VDSM, its effect in cervical cancer has not been studied.
+HIV-infected women have an increased incidence of human papillomavirus, persistence of its oncogenic subtypes (types 16, 18, 31, 33, 35 and 39), and cervical intraepithelial dysplasia (CIDD) (frequency reaches 60%), but they do not have a significant increase in the incidence of cervical cancer.
+Cervical cancer in these women is more severe, more difficult to treat, and has a higher recurrence rate after cure.
+Generally recognized risk factors in HIV-infected patients are: infection with human papillomavirus subtypes 16 or 18, CD4+ lymphocyte count <200 cells/μl, age over 34 years.
+HIV infection does not worsen the course of CIDD and cervical cancer.
+To monitor the progression of the process, it is important to frequently take smears according to Papanicolaou.
+Conducting HAART can cause the cessation of papillomavirus infection, regression of cervical cancer, but its effect on cervical cancer has not been studied.

 Squamous cell carcinoma of the anus and vulva

-Squamous cell carcinoma of the anus and vulva is caused by human papillomavirus and is more common in HIV-infected patients.
-The reason for the high frequency of this pathology in HIV-infected patients is the frequent occurrence of high-risk behaviors among them, that is, anal intercourse, and not HIV itself.
-Often there is anal dysplasia, against which squamous cell carcinoma of the anus can be very aggressive.
-Treatment includes surgical extirpation of the tumor, radiotherapy, combined modal chemotherapy with mitomycin or cisplatin in combination with 5-fluorouracil.
+Squamous cell carcinoma of the anus and vulva is caused by the human papillomavirus and is more common in HIV-infected patients.
+The high incidence of this pathology in HIV-infected patients is believed to be due to the high incidence of high-risk behavior, i.e. anal intercourse, rather than HIV itself.
+Anal dysplasia is common, which can make squamous cell carcinoma of the anus very aggressive.
+Treatment includes surgical excision of the tumor, radiation therapy, and combination modal chemotherapy with mitomycin or cisplatin plus 5-fluorouracil.

 Where does it hurt?

-Screening tests for HIV (for detecting antibodies) are periodically recommended to people at risk.
-People from the very high risk group, especially sexually active, having many sexual partners and not practicing safe sex, should be examined every 6 months.
-This survey is anonymous, available and most often free of charge in many public and private institutions around the world.
+HIV screening tests (to detect antibodies) are periodically recommended for people at risk.
+People at very high risk, especially those who are sexually active, have multiple sexual partners, and do not practice safe sex, should be tested every 6 months.
+This testing is anonymous, available, and often free, at many public and private institutions around the world.

-If HIV infection is likely despite the absence of antibodies in the blood (within the first few weeks after infection), plasma can be tested for HIV RNA.
-The tests based on the amplification of nucleic acids are sensitive and specific.
-The detection of HIV-antigen p24 by ELISA is less specific and sensitive than the direct determination of HIV in the blood.
-Determining the concentration of HIV RNA (virions) requires such complex methods as reverse transcriptional PCR (RT-PCR) or a brush DNA test that is sensitive to very low levels of HIV RNA.
-The quantitative determination of HIV RNA in plasma is used to determine the prognosis and control the effectiveness of treatment.
-The level of HIV in the plasma or the viral load reflects replication activity.
-A high level of set point (a relatively stable level of viral load, remaining at the same level as in the primary infection) indicates a high risk of a decrease in CD4 + lymphocyte count and development of opportunistic infections even in patients without clinical manifestations, as well as in immunocompetent patients (patients with CD4 + lymphocyte count> 500 cells / μl).
+If HIV infection is suspected despite the absence of antibodies in the blood (during the first few weeks after infection), plasma can be tested for HIV RNA.
+The nucleic acid amplification tests used are sensitive and specific.
+Detection of HIV p24 antigen by ELISA is less specific and sensitive than direct detection of HIV in blood.
+Determination of HIV RNA concentration (virions) requires sophisticated methods such as reverse transcription PCR (RT-PCR) or brush DNA testing, which are sensitive to very low levels of HIV RNA.
+Quantification of HIV RNA in plasma is used to determine prognosis and monitor treatment efficacy.
+The level of HIV in plasma, or viral load, reflects replication activity.
+A high set point level (a relatively stable viral load level that remains at the same level as during primary infection) indicates a high risk of a decrease in the level of CD4+ lymphocytes and the development of opportunistic infections even in patients without clinical manifestations, as well as in immunocompetent patients (patients with a CD4+ lymphocyte level > 500 cells/μl).

-HIV infection is divided at the stage on the basis of clinical manifestations (in order of increasing severity - categories A, B, C) and the number of CD4 + lymphocytes (> 500, 200-499, <200 cells / μl).
-The clinical category is set according to the most severe condition that the patient had or is experiencing.
-Thus, the patient can not be transferred to a lower clinical category.
+HIV infection is divided into stages based on clinical manifestations (in order of increasing severity - categories A, B, C) and the number of CD4+ lymphocytes (>500, 200-499, <200 cells/μl).
+The clinical category is assigned based on the most severe condition that the patient has had or has.
+Thus, the patient cannot be transferred to a lower clinical category.

-Diagnosis of various opportunistic infections, tumors and other syndromes developing in HIV-infected patients is described in most guidelines.
-Most of the issues unique to HIV infection.
+The diagnosis of various opportunistic infections, tumors, and other syndromes that develop in HIV-infected patients is described in most guidelines.
+Most of the questions are unique to HIV infection.

-Hematologic disorders occur frequently, and therefore puncture and biopsy of the red bone marrow can be very useful in explaining some syndromes (eg, cytopenia, lymphoma, cancer).
-They also help in the diagnosis of disseminated infections caused by MAC, Mycobacterium tuberculosis, Criptococcus, Histoplasma, human parvovirus B19, Pneumocystis jiroveci (formerly P. Carinii), Leishmania.
-In most patients, the red bone marrow is normal regenerative or hyperregenerative, despite peripheral cytopenia, which reflects the peripheral destruction of blood cells.
-The level of iron is usually normal or elevated and reflects the anemia of a chronic disease (a violation of the reutilization of iron).
-Usually there are light or moderate plasmacytosis, lymphoid aggregates, a large number of histiocytes, dysplastic changes in the hematopoietic cells.
+Hematological abnormalities are common and bone marrow aspiration and biopsy may be very useful in elucidating some syndromes (eg, cytopenias, lymphoma, cancer).
+They are also helpful in diagnosing disseminated infections caused by MAC, Mycobacterium tuberculosis, Cryptococcus, Histoplasma, human parvovirus B19, Pneumocystis jiroveci (formerly P. carinii), and Leishmania.
+Most patients have normoregenerative or hyperregenerative bone marrow despite peripheral cytopenias reflecting peripheral destruction of formed elements of the blood.
+Iron levels are usually normal or elevated, reflecting the anemia of chronic disease (impaired iron reutilization).
+Mild to moderate plasmacytosis, lymphoid aggregates, large numbers of histiocytes, and dysplastic changes in hematopoietic cells are common.

 What do need to examine?

-The goal of HAART is to suppress viral replication as much as possible.
-Complete suppression of replication to undetectable levels is possible, provided that patients will take drugs> 95% of the time.
-However, it is difficult to achieve such a degree of compliance.
-Partial suppression of replication (failure to reduce plasma HIV RNA level to undetectable levels) indicates the stability of HIV and the high probability of ineffectiveness of subsequent treatment.
-After the onset of HAART, a part of the patients deteriorate their clinical state, despite the increase in the number of CD4 + lymphocytes.
-This is due to the reaction of the immune system to subclinical pre-existing opportunistic infections or to the antigens of microorganisms that have remained after their successful cure.
-These reactions can be expressed and are called inflammatory syndromes of immune regeneration (IRIS).
+The goal of HAART is maximal suppression of viral replication.
+Complete suppression of replication to undetectable levels is possible if patients take the drugs >95% of the time.
+However, achieving such compliance is difficult.
+Partial suppression of replication (failure to reduce plasma HIV RNA levels to undetectable levels) indicates HIV resistance and a high probability of failure of subsequent treatment.
+After initiation of HAART, some patients experience a deterioration in their clinical condition despite an increase in the number of CD4+ lymphocytes.
+This occurs due to the immune system's reaction to previously subclinical opportunistic infections or to microbial antigens remaining after their successful treatment.
+These reactions can be severe and are called immune resurgence inflammatory syndromes (IRIS).

-The effectiveness of HAART is estimated by the level of viral RNA in plasma after 4-8 weeks in the first months, and then in 3-4 months.
+The effectiveness of HAART is assessed by the level of viral RNA in the plasma after 4-8 weeks in the first months, and then after 3-4 months.
 With successful therapy, HIV RNA ceases to be detected within 3-6 months.
-The increase in viral load is the earliest sign of treatment failure.
-If the treatment is ineffective by studying the sensitivity (resistance) to the drugs, the sensitivity of the dominant HIV variant to all available drugs can be established to adequately correct the treatment.
+An increase in the viral load is the earliest sign of treatment failure.
+If treatment is ineffective, by studying sensitivity (resistance) to drugs, it is possible to establish the sensitivity of the dominant HIV variant to all available drugs for adequate treatment adjustment.

-Preparations of three out of five classes inhibit reverse transcriptase, blocking its RNA-dependent or DNA-dependent polymerase activity.
-Nucleoside reverse transcriptase inhibitors (NRTIs) are phosphorylated and converted to active metabolites that compete for inclusion in viral DNA.
-They competitively inhibit HIV reverse transcriptase and stop the synthesis of DNA chains.
-Nucleotide reverse transcriptase inhibitors inhibit it just like nucleoside, but, unlike the latter, do not require prior phosphorylation.
-Non-nucleoside reverse transcriptase inhibitors bind directly to the enzyme itself.
-Protease inhibitors inhibit the viral protease, which is critical for the maturation of HIV daughter virions upon exit from the host cell.
-Inhibitors of fusion block the binding of HIV to the CD4 + -lymphocyte receptors, which is necessary for the penetration of the virus into the cells.
+Drugs in three of the five classes inhibit reverse transcriptase by blocking its RNA-dependent or DNA-dependent polymerase activity.
+Nucleoside reverse transcriptase inhibitors (NRTIs) are phosphorylated and converted into active metabolites that compete for incorporation into viral DNA.
+They competitively inhibit HIV reverse transcriptase and stop DNA strand synthesis.
+Nucleotide reverse transcriptase inhibitors inhibit it in the same way as nucleoside ones, but, unlike the latter, do not require preliminary phosphorylation.
+Non-nucleoside reverse transcriptase inhibitors directly bind the enzyme itself.
+Protease inhibitors inhibit viral protease, which is critical for the maturation of daughter HIV virions upon exit from the host cell.
+Fusion inhibitors block the binding of HIV to CD4+ lymphocyte receptors, which is necessary for the virus to enter cells.

-To completely suppress the replication of wild HIV, a combination of 3-4 drugs of different classes is usually needed.
-Antiretroviral therapy is selected taking into account the concomitant diseases (for example, a violation of the liver function) and other medications used by the patient (to prevent drug interactions).
-To achieve the maximum agreement between the doctor and the patient, it is necessary to use available and well tolerated regimens of therapy, as well as to apply the drugs 1 time per day (preferably) or 2 times.
-The recommendations of experts on the initiation, selection, replacement and discontinuation of therapy, as well as the specific treatment of women and children, are regularly updated and presented on the website www.
-Aidsinfo.
-Nih.
-Gov / guidelines.
+A combination of 3-4 drugs from different classes is usually required to completely suppress wild-type HIV replication.
+Antiretroviral therapy is selected taking into account concomitant diseases (e.g., liver dysfunction) and other drugs used by the patient (to prevent drug interactions).
+To achieve maximum agreement between the doctor and the patient, it is necessary to use available and well-tolerated therapy regimens, as well as to use drugs once a day (preferably) or twice a day.
+Expert recommendations on the initiation, selection, change, and termination of therapy, as well as the specifics of treatment for women and children, are regularly updated and presented at www. aidsinfo. nih. gov/guidelines.

-However, the interaction between antiretroviral drugs can lead to a decrease in the effectiveness of each of them.
-One of the drugs can accelerate the excretion of another (by inducing hepatic enzymes of the cytochrome P-450 system responsible for elimination).
-The second, poorly understood mechanism of interaction of some NRTI (zidovudine and stavudine) is a decrease in antiviral activity without accelerating the elimination of the drug.
+However, interactions between antiretroviral drugs may also lead to a decrease in the effectiveness of each of them.
+One drug may accelerate the elimination of another (by inducing liver enzymes of the cytochrome P-450 system responsible for elimination).
+A second, poorly understood mechanism of interaction of some NRTIs (zidovudine and stavudine) is a decrease in antiviral activity without accelerating the elimination of the drug.

-Combination of drugs often increases the risk of side effects, compared to monotherapy with the same drugs.
-One of the possible reasons for this is the metabolism of protease inhibitor class drugs in the liver in the cytochrome P-450 system, as a result of which the metabolism (and, correspondingly, the concentration) of other drugs is inhibited.
-Another mechanism is to summarize the toxicity of drugs: the combination of such NRTIs as d4T and ddl increases the likelihood of developing unwanted metabolic effects and peripheral neuropathy.
-Given that enough medications can interact with antiretroviral drugs, it is always necessary to check their compatibility before starting a new drug.
-In addition, it should be said that grapefruit juice and the decoction of St. John's wort reduce the activity of some antiretroviral drugs, and therefore should be excluded.
+Combining drugs often increases the risk of side effects compared to monotherapy with the same drugs.
+One possible reason for this is the metabolism of protease inhibitors in the liver in the cytochrome P-450 system, which inhibits the metabolism (and, accordingly, increases the concentration) of other drugs.
+Another mechanism is the summation of drug toxicity: the combination of NRTIs such as d4T and ddl increases the likelihood of developing undesirable metabolic effects and peripheral neuropathy.
+Given that many drugs can interact with antiretroviral drugs, it is always necessary to check their compatibility before starting to use a new drug.
+In addition, it should be said that grapefruit juice and St. John's wort decoction reduce the activity of some antiretroviral drugs and, therefore, should be excluded.

-Side effects: severe anemia, pancreatitis, hepatitis, impaired glucose tolerance - can be detected in blood tests before the appearance of the first clinical manifestations.
-Patients should be monitored regularly (clinically and with appropriate laboratory tests, especially with the appointment of a new drug or the appearance of incomprehensible symptoms.
+Side effects: severe anemia, pancreatitis, hepatitis, impaired glucose tolerance - may be detected by blood tests even before the first clinical manifestations appear.
+Patients should be examined regularly (clinically and with appropriate laboratory tests), especially when a new drug is prescribed or when unclear symptoms appear.

-Metabolic disorders include interconnected syndromes of fat redistribution, hyperlipidemia and insulin resistance.
-Quite often a redistribution of subcutaneous fat from the face and distal segments of the limbs on the trunk and abdomen is developing.
-This leads to disfigurement and the development of stress in patients.
-Cosmetic therapy with the injection of collagen or polyactic acid has a beneficial effect.
-Hyperlipidemia and hyperglycemia due to insulin resistance, as well as non-alcoholic steatohepatitis can be accompanied by lipodystrophy.
-Preparations of all classes are capable of causing these metabolic disturbances.
-Some drugs, such as ritonavir or d4T, usually increase lipid levels, while others, such as atazanavir, have minimal effect on their level.
+Metabolic disorders include the interrelated syndromes of fat redistribution, hyperlipidemia, and insulin resistance.
+Redistribution of subcutaneous fat from the face and distal extremities to the trunk and abdomen is common.
+This causes disfigurement and stress in patients.
+Cosmetic therapy with collagen or polyactic acid injections has a beneficial effect.
+Hyperlipidemia and hyperglycemia due to insulin resistance and nonalcoholic steatohepatitis may be accompanied by lipodystrophy.
+Drugs of all classes can cause these metabolic disorders.
+Some drugs, such as ritonavir or d4T, tend to increase lipid levels, while others, such as atazanavir, have minimal effect on lipid levels.

-There are probably many mechanisms that lead to metabolic disorders.
+There are probably multiple mechanisms that lead to metabolic disorders.
 One of them is mitochondrial toxicity.
-The risk of development of mitochondrial toxicity and, accordingly, metabolic disturbances varies depending on the class of the drug (the highest in NRTI and PI), and also within each class: for example, among NRTI, the highest risk is with d4T.
-These disorders are dose-dependent and occur usually in the first 1-2 years of treatment.
-Remote disorders and optimal therapy of metabolic disorders have not been studied.
-You can use lipid-lowering drugs (statins) and drugs that increase the sensitivity of cells to insulin (glitazones).
+The risk of developing mitochondrial toxicity and, accordingly, metabolic disorders varies depending on the drug class (highest for NRTIs and PIs) and within each class: for example, among NRTIs, the highest risk is with d4T.
+These disorders are dose-dependent and usually appear in the first 1-2 years of treatment.
+Remote disorders and optimal therapy for metabolic disorders have not been studied.
+Lipid-lowering agents (statins) and drugs that increase cell sensitivity to insulin (glitazones) can be used.

-Bony complications of HAART include asymptomatic osteopenia and osteoporosis, which are common among patients with metabolic disorders.
-Rarely develops avascular necrosis of large joints (hip, shoulder), accompanied by severe pain and joint dysfunction.
+Bone complications of HAART include asymptomatic osteopenia and osteoporosis, which are common among patients with metabolic disorders.
+Rarely, avascular necrosis of large joints (hip, shoulder) develops, accompanied by severe pain and joint dysfunction.
 The causes of bone complications are poorly understood.

-Despite the fact that due to new methods of treatment, the hopes of HIV-infected people for survival have significantly increased, the condition of many patients worsened and they died.
-Death in HIV infection is rarely sudden.
-Patients usually have time to think about their intentions.
-Despite this, the intentions should be recorded as early as possible in the form of a long-term power of attorney for treatment with clear instructions for lifelong care.
-All legal documents, including powers of attorney and will, must be in place.
-These documents are especially important for homosexual patients because of the complete lack of protection of inheritance rights and other rights (including visits and decision-making) of the partner.
+Although new treatments have greatly increased the hopes of survival for people with HIV, many patients deteriorate and die.
+Death from HIV infection is rarely sudden.
+Patients usually have time to consider their intentions.
+However, intentions should be recorded as early as possible in the form of a durable power of attorney for care with clear instructions for lifelong care.
+All legal documents, including powers of attorney and a will, should be in place.
+These documents are especially important for homosexual patients because of the complete lack of protection for inheritance and other rights (including visitation and decision-making) of the partner.

-When patients are at death, doctors should prescribe pain medication, drugs that relieve anorexia, fear and all other symptoms of stress.
-Significant weight loss in patients in the late stages of AIDS makes good skin care especially important.
-Comprehensive support for hospices is a good option for people dying from AIDS.
-However, until now hospices are supported only by individual donations and the help of all those who only want and can help, so their support is still at home.
+When patients are dying, doctors must prescribe painkillers, drugs to relieve anorexia, anxiety, and all other symptoms of stress.
+The significant weight loss in patients in the last stages of AIDS makes good skin care especially important.
+Comprehensive hospice support is a good option for people dying of AIDS.
+However, hospices are still supported only by individual donations and the help of all those who are willing and able to help, so their support is still provided at home.

-HIV vaccines are very difficult to develop because of the high variability of HIV surface proteins, which provides a wide variety of antigenic HIV variants.
-Despite this, a large number of potential vaccines are at different stages of research into the ability to prevent or improve the course of infection.
+HIV vaccines are very difficult to develop due to the high variability of HIV surface proteins, which allows for a wide variety of HIV antigenic variants.
+Despite this, a large number of potential vaccines are in various stages of research to prevent or improve infection.

 Prevention of HIV transmission

-Education of people is a very effective measure.
-It significantly reduced the prevalence of infection in some countries of the world, especially in Thailand and Uganda.
-Given that sexual contact in most cases is the cause of infection, training aimed at eliminating the practice of unsafe sex is the most appropriate measure.
-Even if it is known that both partners are not HIV-infected and have never changed each other, safe sex is still mandatory.
-Condoms provide the best protection, but oil lubricants can damage latex, increasing the risk of a condom break.
-APT of HIV-infected patients reduces the risk of sexual transmission of the virus, but the degree of reduction is unknown.
+Educating people is very effective.
+It has significantly reduced the prevalence of infection in some countries, notably Thailand and Uganda.
+Given that sexual contact is the primary cause of infection, education aimed at eliminating unsafe sex practices is the most appropriate measure.
+Even if both partners are known to be HIV-negative and have never been unfaithful, safe sex is still essential.
+Condoms provide the best protection, but oil-based lubricants can damage latex, increasing the risk of condom breakage.
+ART for HIV-infected people reduces the risk of sexual transmission, but the extent of the reduction is unknown.

-Safe sex remains appropriate for the protection of both the HIV-infected people themselves and their partners.
-For example, unprotected sex between HIV-infected people can lead to the transmission of a resistant or more virulent HIV strain, as well as other viruses (CMV, Epstein-Barr virus, HSV, hepatitis B virus) that cause severe illness in AIDS patients.
+Safe sex remains appropriate to protect both HIV-infected individuals and their partners.
+For example, unprotected sexual contact between HIV-infected individuals can result in the transmission of resistant or more virulent strains of HIV, as well as other viruses (CMV, Epstein-Barr virus, HSV, hepatitis B virus) that cause severe illness in patients with AIDS.

-Drug users who use intravenous drugs should be warned about the risk of using non-sterile needles and syringes.
-Prevention may be more effective in combination with the provision of sterile needles and syringes, drug dependence treatment and rehabilitation.
+Intravenous drug users should be warned about the risks of using unsterile needles and syringes.
+Warning may be more effective when combined with the provision of sterile needles and syringes, drug dependence treatment, and rehabilitation.

-Anonymous research on HIV infection with the possibility of consulting a specialist before or after the test should be available to all comers.
-Pregnant women, whose test result was positive, explains the risk of transmission of the virus from mother to the fetus.
-The risk is reduced by 2/3 when using ZDV monotherapy or nevirapine, and perhaps even more when using a combination of 2-3 drugs.
-Treatment can be toxic to the mother or fetus and can not be guaranteed to prevent the transmission of the virus.
-Some women prefer to interrupt their pregnancy for these or other reasons.
+Anonymous HIV testing with the option of a pre- or post-test consultation with a specialist should be available to all.
+Pregnant women who test positive are advised of the risk of transmission of the virus from mother to fetus.
+The risk is reduced by two-thirds with monotherapy with ZDV or nevirapine, and perhaps even more with a combination of two or three drugs.
+Treatment may be toxic to the mother or fetus and cannot reliably prevent transmission.
+Some women choose to terminate their pregnancy for these or other reasons.

-In countries of the world where donor blood and organs undergo a worldwide screening using modern methods (ELISA), the risk of HIV transmission during blood transfusion is probably between 1: 10,000 and 1: 100,000 transfusions.
-Transmission is still possible, because tests for detecting antibodies can be false-negative at the onset of infection.
-At present, screening of the blood for the detection of both antibodies and p24 antigen is introduced in the US and, possibly, further reduces the risk of transmission of the virus.
-To further reduce the risk of HIV transmission for people with risk factors for HIV infection, even those who have not yet detected antibodies to HIV in the blood, they are asked not to become donors of blood and organs.
+In parts of the world where blood and organ donations are routinely screened using modern methods (ELISA), the risk of HIV transmission through blood transfusion probably ranges between 1:10,000 and 1:100,000 transfusions.
+Transmission is still possible because antibody tests can be false negative early in infection.
+Blood screening for both antibodies and p24 antigen has now been introduced in the United States and may further reduce the risk of transmission.
+To further reduce the risk of HIV transmission, people with risk factors for HIV infection, even those who do not yet have HIV antibodies in their blood, are asked not to donate blood or organs.

-To prevent the transmission of HIV from patients, medical workers should wear gloves in situations in which contact with the mucous membranes or body fluids of the patient is possible, and also how to prevent pricks and cuts.
-Social workers caring for patients at home should wear gloves if there is a possibility of contact with biological fluids.
-Surfaces or tools contaminated with blood or other body fluids should be rinsed and disinfected.
-Effective disinfectants are: heating, peroxides, alcohols, phenols, hypochlorite (bleach).
-Isolation of HIV-infected patients is not needed, except when this is indicated by opportunistic infections (eg tuberculosis) that have developed.
-An agreement providing measures to prevent the transmission of the virus from HIV-infected medical workers to patients has not yet been achieved.
+To prevent HIV transmission from patients, healthcare workers should wear gloves in situations where contact with the patient's mucous membranes or body fluids is possible, and should know how to avoid pricks and cuts.
+Social workers caring for patients at home should wear gloves if there is a possibility of contact with body fluids.
+Surfaces or instruments contaminated with blood or other body fluids should be washed and disinfected.
+Effective disinfectants include heat, peroxides, alcohols, phenols, and hypochlorite (bleach).
+Isolation of HIV-infected patients is not necessary, except when indicated due to opportunistic infections (e.g., tuberculosis).
+An agreement on measures to prevent transmission of the virus from HIV-infected healthcare workers to patients has not yet been reached.

 Prevention of opportunistic infections

 Effective chemoprophylaxis of HIV infection is available for many opportunistic infections.
-It reduces the incidence of diseases caused by P. Jiroveci, Candida, Cryptococcus and MAC.
-In patients with immune revival against the background of therapy, by reducing the amount of CD4 + lymphocytes above the threshold values> 3 months, prevention can be stopped.
+It reduces the incidence of diseases caused by P. jiroveci, Candida, Cryptococcus and MAC.
+In patients with immune resurgence during therapy, restoration of the number of CD4+ lymphocytes above the threshold values for >3 months, prophylaxis can be discontinued.

-Patients with a CD4 + lymphocyte count of <200 cells / μl should undergo primary prevention against pneumonia caused by P. Jiroveci and toxoplasmosis encephalitis.
-To do this, a combined preparation containing trimethoprim and sulfamethoxazole, every day or 3 times a week is used with high efficiency.
-Side effects can be minimized by applying the drug 3 times a week or gradually increasing the dose.
-Some patients who do not tolerate trimethoprim-sulfamethoxazole tolerate dapsone (100 mg once a day).
-For a small fraction of patients who have developed side effects (fever, neutropenia, rash) that are disturbing during their treatment, pentamidine (300 mg once a day) or atovaquone (1500 mg once a day) can be used.
+Patients with CD4+ lymphocyte counts <200 cells/mm3 should receive primary prophylaxis against P. jiroveci pneumonia and toxoplasmic encephalitis.
+A combination of trimethoprim and sulfamethoxazole, given daily or 3 times a week, is highly effective.
+Side effects can be minimized by giving the drug 3 times a week or by gradually increasing the dose.
+Some patients who do not tolerate trimethoprim-sulfamethoxazole tolerate dapsone (100 mg once daily) well.
+For the small proportion of patients who develop bothersome side effects (fever, neutropenia, rash) during treatment with these drugs, aerosolized pentamidine (300 mg once daily) or atovaquone (1500 mg once daily) can be used.

-Patients with a CD4 + lymphocyte count of <75 cells / μl should receive primary prophylaxis against MAC dissemination with azithromycin, clarithromycin, or rifabutin.
-Azithromycin is more preferable, since it can be given in the form of two 600-mg tablets per week, providing protection (70%) comparable to that provided daily by clarithromycin.
+Patients with CD4+ lymphocyte counts <75 cells/mm3 should receive primary prophylaxis against MAC dissemination with azithromycin, clarithromycin, or rifabutin.
+Azithromycin is preferred because it can be given as two 600-mg tablets weekly and provides protection (70%) comparable to that provided by daily clarithromycin.
 In addition, it does not interact with other drugs.
-Patients with suspected latent tuberculosis (for any number of CD4 + lymphocytes) should be treated with rifampicin or rifabutin with pyrazinamide for 2 months daily, or with isoniazid for 9 months daily to prevent reactivation of the process.
+Patients suspected of having latent TB (with any CD4+ lymphocyte count) should be treated with rifampin or rifabutin plus pyrazinamide daily for 2 months or isoniazid daily for 9 months to prevent reactivation.

-For the primary prevention of fungal infections (esophageal candidiasis, cryptococcal meningitis and pneumonia), fluconazole is used per os daily (100-200 mg once a day) or weekly (400 mg).
-However, it should not be used often due to the high cost of the preventive course, good diagnosis and treatment of this pathology.
+For primary prevention of fungal infections (esophageal candidiasis, cryptococcal meningitis and pneumonia), fluconazole per os is successfully used daily (100-200 mg once a day) or weekly (400 mg).
+However, it should not be used frequently due to the high cost of the prophylactic course, good diagnostics and treatment of this pathology.

-Secondary prophylaxis with fluconazole is given to patients if they develop oral, vaginal or esophageal candidiasis or cryptococcal infections.
-The transferred histoplasmosis is an indication for the prevention of itraconazole.
-Patients with latent toxoplasmosis, with the presence of serum antibodies (IgG) to Toxoplasma gondii, are prescribed trimethoprim-sulfamethoxazole (in the same doses as for pneumocystis pneumonia) to prevent reactivation of the process and subsequent toxoplasmosis encephalitis.
-Latent infection in the US is less common (about 15% of adults) compared with Europe and the most developed countries.
-Secondary prophylaxis is also indicated for patients with previous pneumocystis pneumonia, HSV infection and possibly aspergillosis.
+Secondary prophylaxis with fluconazole is prescribed to patients who have developed oral, vaginal, or esophageal candidiasis or cryptococcal infections.
+History of histoplasmosis is an indication for prophylaxis with itraconazole.
+Patients with latent toxoplasmosis who have serum antibodies (IgG) to Toxoplasma gondii are prescribed trimethoprim-sulfamethoxazole (in the same doses as for the prophylaxis of Pneumocystis pneumonia) to prevent reactivation of the process and subsequent toxoplasmic encephalitis.
+Latent infection is less common in the United States (approximately 15% of adults) compared with Europe and most developed countries.
+Secondary prophylaxis is also indicated for patients with previous Pneumocystis pneumonia, HSV infection, and possibly aspergillosis.

-What is the prognosis of HIV infection and AIDS?
+What is the prognosis for HIV infection and AIDS?

-As mentioned above, the risk of developing AIDS and / or death is predetermined by the number of CD4 + lymphocytes in the short term and the level of HIV RNA in blood plasma in the long-term.
-For every three-fold (0.5 log10) increase in viral load, mortality increases by 50% over the next 2-3 years.
-If HIV infection is effectively treated, this leads to an increase in the number of CD4 + lymphocytes, and the plasma HIV RNA level falls very quickly.
-HIV-associated morbidity and mortality are unique with CD4 + lymphocyte count> 500 cells / μl, low at 200-499 cells / μl, moderate at 50-200 cells / μl and high when CD4 + lymphocytes fall to less than 50 in 1 μl.
+As mentioned above, the risk of developing AIDS and/or death is determined by the number of CD4+ lymphocytes in the short term and the level of HIV RNA in the blood plasma in the long term.
+For every threefold (0.5 log10) increase in the viral load, mortality over the next 2-3 years increases by 50%.
+If HIV infection is effectively treated, this leads to an increase in the number of CD4+ lymphocytes, and the level of HIV RNA in the plasma falls very rapidly.
+HIV-associated morbidity and mortality are rare when the number of CD4+ lymphocytes is >500 cells/μl, low at 200-499 cells/μl, moderate at 50-200 cells/μl and high when the number of CD4+ lymphocytes falls to less than 50 in 1 μl.

-Since adequate antiviral therapy for HIV infection can cause pronounced and long-term side effects, it should not be administered to all patients.
-Current indications for initiating antiviral therapy for HIV infection: the number of CD4 + lymphocytes is <350 cells / μl and plasma HIV RNA levels> 55,000 copies / ml.
-The use of conventional combinations of antiretroviral drugs for the treatment of HIV infection (highly active antiretroviral therapy - HAART) is aimed at reducing plasma HIV RNA levels and increasing the number of CD4 + lymphocytes (immune regeneration or recovery).
-Reducing the number of CD4 + lymphocytes and increasing the level of HIV RNA in comparison with these parameters before treatment reduces the likelihood of the effectiveness of the prescribed therapy.
-However, some improvement is possible in patients with severe immunosuppression.
-An increase in the number of CD4 + lymphocytes means a corresponding reduction in the risk of developing opportunistic infections, other complications and death.
-With the restoration of immunity, the course of even those conditions that are not specifically treated (for example, HIV-induced cognitive dysfunction), or those previously recognized as incurable (for example, progressive multifocal leukoencephalopathy) may improve.
-The prognosis of tumors (for example, lymphoma, Kaposi's sarcoma) and opportunistic infections is also improving.
-Vaccines that could increase immunity to HIV in infected patients have been studied for many years, but they are still ineffective.
+Since adequate antiviral therapy for HIV infection can cause significant and prolonged side effects, it should not be prescribed to all patients.
+Current indications for initiating antiviral therapy for HIV infection are CD4+ lymphocyte count <350 cells/μl and HIV RNA level in plasma >55,000 copies/ml.
+The use of conventional combinations of antiretroviral drugs for the treatment of HIV infection (highly active antiretroviral therapy - HAART) is aimed at reducing the HIV RNA level in plasma and increasing the CD4+ lymphocyte count (immune revival or restoration).
+A decrease in the CD4+ lymphocyte count and an increase in the HIV RNA level compared to these values before treatment reduce the likelihood of the effectiveness of the prescribed therapy.
+However, some improvement is also possible in patients with severe immunosuppression.
+An increase in the CD4+ lymphocyte count means a corresponding decrease in the risk of opportunistic infections, other complications and death.
+With the restoration of immunity, even conditions that are not specifically treated (e.g., HIV-induced cognitive dysfunction) or those that were previously considered incurable (e.g., progressive multifocal leukoencephalopathy) may improve.
+The prognosis of tumors (e.g., lymphoma, Kaposi's sarcoma) and opportunistic infections also improves.
+Vaccines that could improve immunity to HIV in infected patients have been studied for many years, but they are not yet effective.